 If you're used to hiking, you should try trail running!
 This activity allows you to discover the trails from a different perspective, with an added challenge.
 To plan your first outing, read the advice of Marline Côté, executive director of Trail Harricana UTHC.
 Marline is a trail running enthusiast, and she offers expert advice for getting started.

-The current context requires using the virtual ticketing system to pay access fees before visiting a national park.
-This summer, instead of buying your day pass, why not take the opportunity to purchase an annual card, which will provide access to all of Quebec's national parks for the next 12 months, in addition to a free night's camping and a pass to invite a friend (to whom you might well introduce the joys of the great Sépaq outdoors at two meters apart, of course).
-The annual card also offers a wide range of discounts for you to enjoy!
+This autumn, instead of buying your day pass, why not take the opportunity to purchase an annual card, which will provide access to all of Quebec's national parks for the next 12 months, in addition to a free night's camping and a wide range of discounts for you to enjoy!

 The challenge here is not to get the annual card, but rather to make it pay off by promising us that this year you'll go out and play as often as possible.

 Here’s a little checklist for a perfect experience:

 - Have in hand your daily right of access or annual national parks card, purchased online via our virtual ticketing service.

 - Check the weather forecast before setting off and bring clothing and footwear suitable for the conditions and weather.